A Valiant End

 Simms breathed a heavy sigh of relief as she pulled the seat restraints over her suit.
 With steady hands on the controls she pulled the shuttle upward and free of the Valiant’s cargo bay.
 Her eyes scanned the control panel, everything was working brilliantly.
 One thing caught her eye as her smile faded, the fuel gage flashed red.
 ‘They must have just put enough fuel in to maneuver in and out of the cargo bay.’
 She watched as the Valiant sunk beneath her.
 She could see the burnt skin of the hull over the engine compartment and wondered again what had happened and why she could not recall anything.
 Lieutenant Julie Simms pressed the accelerator to full in an effort to break orbit and thus a gravitational demise.
 She held her breath with anticipation as the small shuttle's thrusters fought to break the pull from the moon.
 The shuttle shimmied as the last of the fuel was spent and the thrusters fell silent.

 Simms’ eyes fell back to the control panel, the altimeter continued to rise as a wave of relief washed over her.
 She had broken orbit.The shuttle was only intended for short distance travel so it was equipped with life support but only a short distance communication laser and no Nav-computer.
 She set the laser to repeat an SOS and hoped she would luck into it reaching a shipping lane or passing transport.
 The life support system pressurized the cabin and Simm’s pulled her helmet off, letting it drift over her shoulder.
 The shuttle drifted away from the moon and into unknown open space.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Dan BarrowWrite a Review